 Note: Visiting the title screen in any manner clears the memory region associated with this glitch.
 As a result, it does not persist through savewarping or resetting!

 The five 0's present are the five major bits associated with this glitch.
 As Text Displacement is triggered, these 0's are changed to 1's one at a time with each time the glitch is triggered (i.e. triggering the glitch once makes the corresponding bits 100/00, twice gives 110/00, three times 111/00, etc.).
-As with a normal cutscene which uses these bits, the bits will be reset to 0's on completion of broken dialogue.
+As with a normal cutscene that uses these bits, the bits will be reset to 0's on completion of broken dialogue.

 There is also another set of four bits at 10648DC5 (address needs conversion, others were at 10648DC0 and 10648DC1), specifically the last four at that value.
 Gor Coron uses these as well, but this may not be the only place they are used.
 More investigation is being done on this range.